nathanmentley/imdb_api/README.md

 ### Development

-For local development, I'm currently spinning up everything with docker-compose and then building the single service I'm working on locally using the standard dotent utils.
+For local development, I'm currently spinning up everything with docker-compose and then building the single service I'm working on locally using the standard dotnet utils.

+Example, I'd just run dotnet run in the src/web/actors directory.

 ## Services

 ### Actor

+Imports and exposes data around personal details around actors and cast members.

+tools/actormigration will setup and import actor data. web/actors spins up a rest api around the actor data.

 ### Titles

+Imports and exposes data around shows/movies/media.

+tools/titlemigration will setup and import movie/tvshow data. web/titles spins up a rest api around the movie/tvshow data.

 ## Databases